HoldenFolk/BikeRentalDApp/Deliverable 1.md

 **Research Method**

-- State what the research questions are
+- State what the research questions are:
     - For each quesiton state what we need to do to answer these questions and analyse the data
     - The results of this analysis will then be added to the results section

 **Results**

 - Findings from research.
 What insights are there into BIXI
-- Are there any studies or research done into the privacy implications of this technology
+- Are there any studies or research done into the privacy implications of this technology - Andrew
 - Have there been other attempts to solve this issue?
 What can we learn from these?
+- What data can we find that bixi is currently collecting - Holden

 **Conclusion**